 George Zimmerman Sues Trayvon Martin's Family For More Than $100 Million

-George Zimmerman is suing the family of the teenager he shot nearly eight years ago, seeking $100 million from Trayvon Martin's parents, their attorney and others.
+George Zimmerman is suing the family of the teenager he shot nearly eight years ago, seeking more than $100 million from Trayvon Martin's parents, their attorney and others.
 Zimmerman claims he was the victim of a conspiracy, along with malicious prosecution and defamation.

 Martin's family has responded with a statement saying there's no evidence to back Zimmerman's contentions that he was the victim of a conspiracy.